JordanChesley/Stylish/README.md

 The container will bind to your port 3000.
 Feel free to modify this port as necessary.

 ## Challenge
-In order to solve the challenge, you can refer to the source code to find the vulnerability.
-Exploit the container to try to get the flag!
+Feel free to look at the source code to find the vulnerability.
+Try to see if you can get the contents of the `flag.txt` file!